etcd-io/website/content/docs/v3.4/faq.md

 ## etcd, general

+### What is etcd?

+etcd is a consistent distributed key-value store.
+Mainly used as a separate coordination service, in distributed systems.
+And designed to hold small amounts of data that can fit entirely in memory.

+### How do you pronounce etcd?

+etcd is pronounced **/ˈɛtsiːdiː/**, and means "distributed `etc` directory."

 ### Do clients have to send requests to the etcd leader?

 [Raft][raft] is leader-based; the leader handles all client requests which need cluster consensus.
 However, the client does not need to know which node is the leader.
 Any request that requires consensus sent to a follower is automatically forwarded to the leader.
 Requests that do not require consensus (e.g., serialized reads) can be processed by any cluster member.